vivek-vilvaraj/libcxlmi_old/README.md

 - Enumerate all endpoints with `cxlmi_scan_mctp()` (scan dbus: TODO).

 - Individual, Linux-specific `device` endpoint by using `cxlmi_open()`.
-This is for in-band communication through ioctl for CXL Mailbox raw commands.
+This is for in-band communication through ioctl for Mailbox based raw CXL commands.

 Issuing CCI commands
 --------------------